Marissa Yardley Clifford

+Marissa Yardley Clifford (born 1992) is an American writer, visual artist, and actress.

+Early life and education

+Clifford was born in 1992 in Starkville, Mississippi.
+She attended UCLA, where she studied art history and digital humanities.

 Writing

-Clifford's writing career began in 2006, when she began writing for a local newspaper.
-Her work has appeared in publications such as Motherboard*, Broadly*, Vice*, and The Culture Trip.
-She has published extensively for Curbed and has appeared on local news networks discussing issues like gentrification and the digital divide in MacArthur Park.
+Clifford began writing in 2006 for a local newspaper.
+Her work has appeared in publications including Vice and The Culture Trip.
+She has also contributed to Curbed and has appeared on local news programs discussing topics such as gentrification and the digital divide in MacArthur Park.

+Clifford began working in screen-based storytelling through advertising, contributing to projects such as Apple’s Shot on iPhone campaign, including the Damien Chazelle–directed short film Vertical Cinema.
+She later wrote the feature-length screenplay Zana.

-In addition to journalism, Clifford has worked with major advertising agencies including Media Arts Lab, 72andSunny, and R/GA.
-She has concepted and written campaigns in collaboration with artists and directors such as Damien Chazelle, FKA twigs, and Megadeth.
-Her campaign for Megadeth, titled Nature Is Metal, received a nomination for the Primetime Emmy Award for Outstanding Commercial in 2019, earning Clifford membership in the Television Academy.
-In 2025, her screenplay for the upcoming feature film ZANA was recognized in the top percentile on Hollywood’s annual Black List.
+In addition to journalism, Clifford has worked with advertising agencies including Media Arts Lab, 72andSunny, and R/GA.
+She has contributed to advertising campaigns in collaboration with artists and directors including Damien Chazelle, FKA twigs, and Megadeth.
+A campaign for Megadeth titled Nature Is Metal was nominated for the Primetime Emmy Award for Outstanding Commercial in 2019.

-Film
+Acting

-Clifford appeared as Clara in the award-winning short film Tryouts (2012).
-During the COVID-19 pandemic, she returned to acting and has since appeared in several short films, including The Homecoming, which was shot and produced in 2024.
+Clifford has also worked as an actress in film and television productions.
+She appeared in the short film Tryouts, which was nominated for a College Television Award.

 Visual art

-After college, Clifford joined the Getty Research Institute's Digital Art History team, where she served as project manager for the Getty Scholars' Workspace.
-Her work explores the relationship between art, technology, and culture, primarily through video art, projection, and painting.
-Her collaborative project DH4 with Victoria Wells was exhibited at the Getty Center, and her projection work has been featured at the Hammer Museum as well as in numerous music festivals and live performances.
+After graduating from UCLA, Clifford joined the Getty Research Institute's Digital Art History team, where she worked as a project manager on the Getty Scholars' Workspace.
+Her work focuses on the relationship between art, technology, and culture, using media such as video, projection, and painting.

+Her collaborative project DH4, created with Victoria Wells, was exhibited at the Getty Center.
+Her projection work has also been shown at the Hammer Museum and in live performances.